 According to a survey by Oracle in 2017, travelers from different countries expect that the program’s rewards in hospitality to be personalized according to their preferences.

-Another interesting aspect that the survey pointed out is the guest expectation of being rewarded for sharing their hotel experiences in social media.
+Another interesting aspect that the survey pointed out is the guest expectation of being rewarded for sharing their hotel experiences on social media.
 Indeed, 43.2% of millennials worldwide expressed interest in such an option, and it was received with even greater popularity in Mexico, Brazil, and the U.S.

 This is something extremely relevant especially to small hotels, that don’t have a big budget for marketing or much money to invest in a wider program.

-I remember a time, when I worked at a hostel as front-desk agent, that we promoted a simple act of offering free beer to toast the pictures that tagged us on Instagram.
+I remember a time, when I worked at a hostel as a front-desk agent, that we promoted a simple act of offering free beer to toast the pictures that tagged us on Instagram.
 Each guest who has tagged the hostel would pick up a beer on the house for the first shared picture.

 It was a success.
 People had fun, cheered and we got free publicity.
 Some acts like these ones can be included in the hotel loyalty program.
-Simple, effective and cheap.
+Simple, effective, and cheap.

-So get off from your comfort zone and offer, besides free nights, tours with local partners, room upgrades, free night for guest’s travel companion or even some exclusive services.
+So get off from your comfort zone and offer, besides free nights, tours with local partners, room upgrades, free night for guest’s travel companion, or even some exclusive services.